xiaogit00/cheatsheets/machineLearning.md

 For instance, age bins.

 The theory of discretization + one hot encoding is this: you have age column with values ranging 28 to 89.
 You want to put them into 5 bins.
 If you just discretize, the values will be 1, 2, 3, 4, 5 for the column.
 If you combine OHE, it'll be [0, 0, 0, 1, 0] for one of them.

+### Polynomial Feature Construction
+Sometimes it's helpful to add complexity to model by considering non-linear features of input. `PolynomialFeatures` class allows us to generate higher order terms and interaction terms (representing joint effects of multiple features) to consider this non-linearity.